cnsuhao/MastersOfOneiron/Docs/baduki.md

 We are wolves!!!

 **Dan Ēgaham**
-Thanks for this cooperation / It was a pleasure working together
+Thanks for your cooperation / It was a pleasure working together / _Thanks for this dance_

-Literally: Thanks for this dance
+**Ti bo**
+Take care